SourcePot/match/README.md

 # Match types

 > [!CAUTION]
-> The actual match values might depend on the version of this package and related packages.
+> The actual match result values might depend on the version of this package and related packages.

 ## Identical